ApprenticeAI/frapy/docs/topics/selectors.rst

     API based on :mod:`~xml.etree.ElementTree`. (lxml is not part of the Python standard library.)

-Scrapy comes with its own mechanism for extracting data.
+Frapy comes with its own mechanism for extracting data.
 They're called selectors because they "select" certain parts of the HTML document specified either by `XPath`_ or `CSS`_ expressions.